syncfusion-content/angularjs-docs/angularjs/Button/Getting-Started.md

 ## Create Office Ribbon Control

-In a real-time scenario, MS Office Bold and Italic options work as **Toggle Button** and Underline option works as a **Split Button**.
+In a real-time scenario, Microsoft Office Bold and Italic options work as **Toggle Button** and Underline option works as a **Split Button**.
 Here, you can learn how to use **Button** control feature using Office Ribbon options.

 Add **&lt;Button&gt;** element using the following code example.